dtxe/dsi_c5_playground/README.md

 - Create a new Git repository: git init
 - Create a new branch called main while initializing: git init -b main Cloning a Repository
-Clone an existing repository: git clone <repository_url>
+-Clone an existing repository: git clone <repository_url>
 Clone and rename the directory: git clone <repository_url> <new_directory_name>
 Tracking Files
 Check the status of your repository: git status